ugouhar/w3HowTo/notes.md

 # MENU BAR

-- Add `translate` to change the position of element while rotating such that it is rotated from the end.
+- Add `translate` to change the position of element while rotating such that it looks like it is rotated from the end.
 - To toggle class name use `elem.classList.toggle('class_name')` syntax